Andrei0872/my-dev-notes/notebooks/typescript.md

 - specify a list of ts files that will be included by the compiler(url absolute/relative)
 - not affected by **exclude** property

+**declare**
+- define a variable/function/class that may not originate from typescript(i.e using a library that does not use ts);

 ---

 ## Types